Durham Smythe: Miami Dolphins

 Smythe was selected by the Miami Dolphins in the fourth round with the 123rd overall pick in the 2018 NFL draft, using the pick acquired from the Cleveland Browns in the Jarvis Landry trade.
 He made his NFL debut in Week 1 of the 2018 season against the Tennessee Titans.
 He recorded his first two career receptions in Week 12 against the Indianapolis Colts.
 In the 2018 season, he totaled six receptions for 50 receiving yards.

 In the 2019 season, Smythe appeared in all 16 games, of which he started 14.
 He finished with seven receptions for 65 receiving yards.

 In Week 6 of the 2020 season, he scored his first professional touchdown on a four-yard reception against the New York Jets.
 In the 2020 season, Smythe had 26 receptions for 208 yards and two touchdowns in 15 games and 13 starts.

 In the 2021 season, Smythe appeared in all 17 games and started 12.
 He finished with 34 receptions for 357 yards.

 On March 22, 2022, Smythe re-signed with the Dolphins on a two-year contract.
 In the 2022 season, he appeared in 16 games and started 15.
 He finished with 15 receptions for 129 yards and one touchdown, which came in Week 12 against Houston.

 On April 3, 2023, Smythe signed a contract extension with the Dolphins that runs through the 2025 season.
 He finished the 2023 season with 35 receptions for 366 yards.
 In the 2024 season, he had nine receptions for 53 yards and had a role on special teams.

 Smythe was released by the Dolphins on February 14, 2025, after spending seven seasons with the team.

 Chicago Bears

 On March 12, 2025, Smythe signed with the Chicago Bears.
 During the 2025 season, he primarily served as a blocking tight end or fullback.

+Baltimore Ravens

+On March 12, 2026, Smythe signed a one-year contract worth $3 million, including a $1.5 million signing bonus and $3 million guaranteed with the Baltimore Ravens.
+He followed Bears offensive coordinator Declan Doyle to Baltimore, where he was hired as the play caller after the 2025 season, as his familiarity with Doyle meant he could mentor other players into learning Doyle's system.